Day 1 Arrival in Algiers

 We visit the Great Mosque of Kairouan, the oldest, largest and most important mosque in Tunisia.
 The lowest story of the towering minaret is thought to date to 730 AD, one century earlier than the structure of the present mosque.
 Inside we will see the colonnaded courtyard with its ancient wellheads and sundials, and the forest of columns of the prayer sanctuary.
 The hundreds of columns all differ from one another, in marble types, size, shape and capital designs, since most were taken from ancient Roman sites and reused in the mosque's construction.
 Our final stop before leaving Kairouan is the Mausoleum of Sidi Sahab, also known as the Mosque of the Barber.

 We finish our day with a walking tour of old medina of Kairouan -- the entire medina is protected by UNESCO.
-Meandering through the lanes, we will stop to admire the beautiful traditional doors and architectural styles, the main monuments, markets, pastry shops and traditional workshops where weavers (men) still create textiles on hand looms.
+Meandering through the lanes, we will stop to admire the beautiful traditional doors and architectural styles, the main monuments, markets, pastry shops and traditional workshops.

 Overnight in Kairouan.